alejandrogarciasalas/blog/_posts/2015-10-30-hello-world.md

 categories: test
 ---

+This site's code is based on [Pixyll](https://github.com/johnotander/pixyll) made by [John Otander](https://github.com/johnotander) using [Jekyll](http://jekyllrb.com/).
+I left this "Hello World" post in here as reference:

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that content is emphasized while still looking aesthetically pleasing.